Danny Hillis: Metaweb Technologies

 In 2005, Hillis and others from Applied Minds founded Metaweb Technologies to develop a semantic data storage infrastructure for the Internet, and Freebase, an open, structured database of the world's knowledge.
 That company was acquired by Google, and its technology became the basis of the Google Knowledge Graph.

 Cancer research and Applied Proteomics

 In 2012, Hillis helped to create a research program on cancer and proteomics as Professor of Research Medicine at the Keck School of Medicine of USC, and the principal investigator of the National Cancer Institute's Physical Sciences in Oncology Laboratory at USC.
 He co-founded Applied Proteomics (API) with David Agus to make proteomics-based biomarker discovery practical.
 Hillis and his colleagues at API developed one of the first protein biomarker discovery platforms and a blood test for early stage colon cancer, but they were unable to convince investors to finance taking their proteomic technology to the market.

-Hillis has academic appointments as the Judge Widney Professor of Engineering and Medicine at the University of Southern California, Professor of Research Medicine at the Keck School of Medicine of USC, and research professor of engineering at the USC Viterbi School of Engineering.
+Hillis has also served as Research Professor of Engineering at the USC Viterbi School of Engineering.
 He was the first principal investigator of the National Cancer Institute's Physical Sciences in Oncology Laboratory at USC.